googleapis/google-api-nodejs-client/README.md

 If you've used this library before `1.x`, see our [Migration Guide][migrating] to learn about migrating your code from `0.x.x` to `1.x`.
 It's pretty easy :)

+### Supported APIs

+The full list of supported APIs can be found [here][supported-list].
+The API endpoints are automatically generated, so if the API is not in the list, it is currently not supported by this API client library.

 ### Questions/problems?

 * Ask your development related questions on [![Ask a question on Stackoverflow][overflowimg]][stackoverflow]